- How to credit Camille Noûs?

 - Does Camille Noûs have any conflicting interest?

 - How does Camille Noûs’ statement of the collective nature of research promote scientific integrity?

-- Why declare your affiliation to the Cogitamus laboratory?
+- Can you declare your affiliation to the Cogitamus laboratory?

-- Doesn’t the French first name of C. Noûs and the circumflex accent make the collectif inaccessible to non-French speakers?
+- Doesn’t the French first name Camille and the circumflex accent in Noûs make the collectif inaccessible to non-French speakers?

 - Who manages C. Noûs’ e-mail account?

 - May I post videos online and affiliate them to the Cogitamus laboratory?